Peter-SB/SoundCloud-Spotify-Quicksearch-Extension/README.md

 - **Easy to Use**: Simply highlight, right-click, and search.
 - **Quick Access**: Instantly opens a new tab with search results on Spotify or SoundCloud.
 - **Flexible**: Works on any website, making it easier to discover music while browsing.
 - **Customisation**: Don't have on of the platforms?
-Just doon't install that part of the extention.
+Just doon't install that part of the extension.

 ## Installation